symbiontik/k3s-gitops/README.md

 ```sh
 touch kustomization.yaml
 ```

+1. In most stateful application cases, you would create a persistent storage definition file `config-pvc.yaml`, however, in this case the Vault Helm chart creates a custom persistent storage definition itself.

 1. Copy and paste each file's respective content from the `/extras/apps/vault` folder to their respective files you just created in `/cluster/apps/vault`, then save your files.